megascatterbomb/mega_mod/README.md

 ### Map specific quirks:
 - On Hacksaw and Hacksaw Event, the game_text entities that display "hacking" progress now operate on separate channels, so both teams' progress can display simultaneously.
-- On Hightower and Hightower Event, the elevators' rollback zones do not operate in overtime.
+- On Hightower and Hightower Event, the elevators' rollback zones do not operate in overtime and are not affected by the dynamic speed system.
 - Nightfall:
   - There's two improperly sized clip brushes on stage 3 next to the crossing.
 This mod spawns a couple of signs that take up the extra space covered by the clip brush, which also provide direction to players.
   - The path_track nodes at the top of the final ramp also use the wrong output; this mod corrects the outputs.
 Carts will roll slower down the final ramp as a result.